osg-htc/docs/docs/security/host-certs.md

         :::console
         user@host $ openssl pkcs12 -in incommon_file.p12 -nokeys -out ~/path_to_dir/incommon_user_cert.pem

+1. Find your institution-specific organization and department codes at the InCommon Cert Manager (https://cert-manager.com/customer/InCommon).
+These are numeric codes that should be specified through the command line using the -O/--orgcode ORG,DEPT option:

+    * Organization code is shown as OrgID under Settings > Organizations > Edit
+    * Department code is shown as OrgID under Settings > Organizations > Departments > Edit

 1. Request a certificate and generate the associated private key using the osg-incommon-cert-request:

         Requesting a certificate with a single hostname <HOSTNAME>